oelin/combinators/README.md

 A parser for propositional logic.
 """

-from limbo imort Match, All, Any, Use
+from limbo import Match, All, Any, Use

 Literal = Match("[A-Z]")